booka66/mea-gui/docs/userguide/layout/menubar.rst

 -------------------
 Hovering over this action displays a window containing parameters used for the DBSCAN clustering algorithm.

-  - Epsilon: The maximum distance between two samples for one to be considered as in the neighborhood of the other.
+  - Epsilon: The maximum distance between two samples for one to be considered as in the same neighborhood as the other.
   - Min Samples: The number of samples in a neighborhood for a point to be considered as a core point.
   - Max Distance: The maximum distance a discharge centroid can travel between consecutive frames.
   - Bin Size: Same as the bin size for calculating the false color map on the MEA grid.